Fundamental limits of quantum error mitigation: Discussion

 Our results also offer potential insights into several related fields.
 Non-Markovian dynamics have shown promise in decreasing sampling costs in error mitigation~\cite{hakoshima2021relationship}.
 Since non-Markovianity is known to be deeply related to the trace distance~\cite{breuer2016colloquium}, our newly established relations between trace distance and quantum error mitigation hint at promising relations between the two fields.
 The second direction is to relate our general framework of quantum error mitigation to the established theory of quantum error correction.
 Quantum error correction concerns algorithms that prevent degrading the trace distance between suitably encoded logical states, while our results indicate that less reduction in trace distance can enable smaller error mitigation costs.
 Thus, our work provides a toolkit for identifying fundamental bounds in the transition from error mitigation to error correction as we proceed from NISQ devices towards scalable quantum computing.
 This then complements presently active research in error suppression that combines the two techniques~\cite{suzuki2020quantum,lostaglio2021error,piveteau2021error,xiong2020sampling}.
 Beyond error suppression, quantum protocols in many diverse settings also share the structure of classical post-processing of quantum measurements --- from quantum metrology and illumination to hypothesis testing and stochastic analysis~\cite{lloyd2008enhanced,giovannetti2006quantum,audenaert2008asymptotic,binder2018practical,blank2021quantum}.
 Our framework --- suitably extended --- could thus identify new performance bounds in each of these settings.

-\textit{Note added.}---During the completion of our manuscript, we became aware of an independent work by Wang \textit{et al.}~\cite{Wang2021can}, which showed a result related to our Theorem~\ref{thm:layer} on the exponential scaling of resource overhead.
+\textit{Note added.}---During the completion of our manuscript, we became aware of an independent work by Wang \textit{et al.}~\cite{Wang2021can}, which showed a result related to our Theorem~\ref{thm:layer} on the exponential scaling of the maximum estimator spread.